SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 -   **Payer Info:** The payer’s personal data e.g. name, address, card number etc.

--   **PSP:** The service of providing payment methods in the checkout.
+-   **PSP:** The service of providing payment instruments in the checkout.

 ## What Are You Looking For?